The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: Discussion

-At the same time, beyond the inherent uncertainty in subresolution dust parameters\footnote{As a quantitative example, we assume accretion time scales $\sim 0.2$ Gyr, while \citet{esmerian23a} assume a value $\sim 50\%$ larger; both are reasonable choices within traditionally accepted ranges \citep{li18a}, and yet will result in different growth histories.}, there is a complex interplay between the implemented dust physics, and the underlying galaxy formation physics.
-For example, the dust content and growth history will impact the available free metals, which impacts cooling, which impacts star formation, which impacts future dust production, and so on.
-Moreover, feedback physics will impact the gas density distribution function, gas temperature, and star formation history (which of course impacts the amount of free metals).
-The interdependencies are complex and often nonlinear.
-As a result, the exact details of the physical properties of the gas in the vicinity of growing dust will vary dramatically from simulation to simulation, even for simulations that include reasonably similar underlying physics \citep[e.g. our model and that of ][]{choban25a}.
 The upshot is that there are degenerate solutions in the pantheon of possible parameter choices for any given model that will simultaneously reproduce both basic galaxy scaling relations that cosmological simulations are often tuned to \citep[e.g. the mass-metallicity relation, stellar mass function, stellar mass-halo mass relation, etc.;][]{ni23a,garcia24a,garcia25a}, and also standard dust scaling relations.
 Absent a side-by-side code comparison project starting from the same sets of initial conditions, these degeneracies in modeling make it challenging to disentangle exactly why some simulations are able to match the inferred dust masses in the Epoch of Reionization, while others are not.
 While our model is the first to include the physics of a grain size distribution on the fly -- and find that the growth history depends on this grain size distribution -- it is easy to envision cases which adopt other reasonable parameter choices that obviate the role of the grain size distribution in the dust growth history of a galaxy.
 Fundamentally, galaxy evolution simulations should be considered as numerical experiments, and the results presented from those, including our own, are simply the consequence of an adopted physical implementation within that experiment.